The Hodge numbers of O'Grady 10 via Ng\^o strings

-B.C.
-Ng\^o has introduced the notion of $\delta$-regular weak abelian fibration in \ci{ngofl,ngoaf}.
-This notion is of paramount importance in our approach to the proof of Theorem A. For more details on what follows, we refer to the B.C.
-Ng\^o papers quoted above and to our Appendix \S\ref{vnstbis}, which contains the refinement of Ng\^o Support Theorem needed in this paper.
+\la{drwaf} In \ci{ngofl,ngoaf} B.C.
+Ng\^o introduced the notion of $\delta$-regular weak abelian fibration, which is a notion of paramount importance in our approach to the proof of Theorem A. For more details on what follows, we refer to the papers of Ng\^o quoted above as well as to our Appendix \S\ref{vnstbis}, which contains the refinement of Ng\^o Support Theorem needed in this paper.

 Let $g:P\to S$ be a smooth commutative group $S$-scheme, and let $g^o: P^o\to S$ be its identity component.
-Given any Zariski point $s$ in $S$, there is the canonical Chevalley devissage of the fiber $P^o_s$ of $P$ at $s$, i.e. a canonical short exact sequence of connected commutative group schemes $0\to R_s \to P^o_s \to A_s \to 0$ over the perfect field $k(s)$, where $R_s$ is affine and connected, and maximal with these properties, and where $A_s$ is an abelian variety (see, for example: \ci[Thm 10.25, Prop 10.24, Prop 10.5 (and its proof), Prop 10.3]{milneAGS}.
+Given any Zariski point $s$ in $S$, there is the canonical Chevalley devissage of the fiber $P^o_s$ of $P$ at $s$, i.e. a canonical short exact sequence of connected commutative group schemes $0\to R_s \to P^o_s \to A_s \to 0$ over the perfect field $k(s)$, where $R_s$ is affine and connected, and maximal with these properties, and where $A_s$ is an abelian variety (cf. e.g.: \ci[Thm 10.25, Prop 10.24, Prop 10.5 (and its proof), Prop 10.3]{milneAGS}.